 We recently spoke with Dr. Shively to myth-bust persisting ideas about trafficking and to better understand how we can stop the demand.

 Economics 101: supply and demand

-As the saying goes, prostitution is one of the “oldest professions.”
+As the saying goes, selling sex is one of the “oldest professions.”
 It has stood the test of time, implying that commercialized sex is inevitable, but the problem with the status quo is, as Dr. Shively said, “Anywhere there is commercial sex, there is trafficking.”

-This is not to say that all commercial sex involves trafficking 100% of the time, but that where sex is sold, coercion follows.
+This is not to say that all commercial sex involves trafficking 100% of the time, but that where sex is sold, coercion can follow.